 You will also be instructed to stop taking aspirin, Ibuprofen, and other anti-inflammatory medications (NSAIDS), some herbal supplements and remedies, and certain multi-vitamins at least two weeks before surgery or treatment.
 If you smoke, you will be asked to stop smoking at least two weeks before and after the procedure to reduce the risk of serious complications.

-Your doctor might also take before and after comparison photos of your genitals, and will discuss your medical history, current medications, allergies, and other women’s health concerns with you prior to your treatment.
+Your doctor might also take before and after comparison photos of your genitals, and will discuss your medical history, current medications, allergies, and other women’s health concerns with you before your treatment.

 Vaginal Rejuvenation: Post-Treatment Aftercare

-Surgical Vaginal Rejuvenation: In most cases, patients are able to recover from vaginal rejuvenation surgery after about six weeks.
+Surgical Vaginal Rejuvenation: In most cases, patients can recover from vaginal rejuvenation surgery after about six weeks.
 Immediately following surgery, patients will be able to walk and move around once the anesthesia wears off.

 In the first 24-48 hours after surgery, patients will be instructed to reduce and minimize any pain, swelling, and bruising by using ice packs over the incisions.
 They will also be prescribed pain medications by the plastic surgeon to relieve any discomfort after surgery.